Best Chromecast Alternatives Android Central 2021

 Best from Apple: Apple TV 4K

-Apple is known for making top quality tech products that are suitable for practically anyone and this philosophy extends to the Apple TV 4K.
+Apple is known for making top-quality tech products suitable for practically anyone, and this philosophy extends to the Apple TV 4K.
 You don't need to be baked into the Apple ecosystem to get good use out of this streaming box — although it obviously helps.

 To start, Apple's tvOS is super easy to navigate and supports all of the most popular streaming services with output that supports 4K HDR and Dolby Vision.
 Apple has also begun offering its own media streaming service, Apple TV+, and an Apple TV is the easiest way to enjoy all of Apple's original content in the comfort of your living room.

-The Apple TV 4K comes in 32GB or 64GB variants with no options for expandable storage.
+The Apple TV 4K comes in 32GB or 64GB variants with no expandable storage options.
 Most folks will do just fine with the smaller storage capacity — as a streaming box, the Apple TV won't be downloading a lot of video content directly onto the box itself — but this might be a bigger factor to consider if your household intends to download and play titles from Apple Arcade.

 - Best support for Apple apps and services